 Before you can coat your acrylic pourings with one or more protective layers, you should clean the surface so that the varnish or resin adheres to the surface and an even application is possible.

 Especially when using silicone oil / hair oil the surface has to be cleaned.
-The easiest way to do this is to spread cornflour on your picture and work it in lightly.
+The easiest way to do this is to spread cornflour on your canvas and work it in lightly.
 After a soaking time of approx. 12 hours you can remove the starch with a damp cloth and a little detergent, carefully wipe dry and then leave to air dry.
 Don’t forget to clean and seal the sides of your painting surfaces.

 Now you’re ready to put the finishing touches to your work of art.

-How do I seal my pictures?
+How do I seal my pour paintings?

 Varnish / Lacquer:

-This is the most popular and easiest way to protect your pictures.
+This is the most popular and easiest way to protect your paint pours.
 Paint can either be applied with a brush or with a spray paint.
 It is important that you repeat this process two or three times in order to achieve a good protective effect.
 When choosing the varnish, you should make sure that it contains a UV filter so that the colours are best protected against fading.
 We have had the best experience with these varnishes:

-- Liquitex glänzendes Firnis
+- Liquitex gloss Varnish

 Resin / synthetic resin:

 Resin consists of synthetic resin and a hardener, which is poured together and applied to the surface.
 This type of finish is more complex and demanding, but the surface becomes mirror-like and very high quality.
-Resin is also very suitable for larger pictures.
+Resin is also very suitable for larger paintings.
 Since inferior resin tends to yellow, you should pay attention to a good resistance to yellowing.
 We have achieved very good results with the following artist quality resin:

 Acrylic pouring sealing tutorial